Thursday, 15 November 2012

-I've had a flurry of emails from readers of this blog since I featured three low-carbohydrate recipes on this blog in recent months, all from people who've been inspired by South African sports scientist Professor Tim Noakes' recent conversion to a low-carb eating plan.
+I've had a flurry of emails from readers since I featured three low-carbohydrate recipes on this blog in recent months, all from people who've been inspired by South African sports scientist Professor Tim Noakes' recent conversion to a low-carb eating plan.

 People on this regime seem to struggle most with finding interesting, satisfying vegetable dishes.
 'It's so difficult to enjoy a dinner without potatoes, rice or pasta,' one person told me.
 'I need something more exciting than a pile of steamed vegetables.'